Self-regularized entropy: What does black hole entropy predict for tests of Kerr no-hair theorem?: Observational prospects

 \subsection{From static to stationary: Multipoles}

 The analysis in this paper has deliberately focused on the static $q$-metric, which is the only input needed to establish the near horizon self-regularisation of the canonical entropy.
-However, in this section we briefly connect that static description to stationary (spinning) black hole observables, solely to indicate how a nonzero $q$ would manifest as controlled deviations from the Kerr multipole hierarchy; here we use it only as a phenomenological map from $q$ to measurable multipoles.
-The $q$-metric admits a stationary (spinning) extension in which the mass and current multipole moments $(M_\ell,J_\ell)$ depart perturbatively from the Kerr values $M_\ell+iJ_\ell=M(ia)^\ell$.
-To lowest orders one finds (e.g., \cite{Toktarbay_2014,Faraji_2022}), namely we have
+To connect the deformation parameter $q$ to stationary observables, solely to indicate how a nonzero $q$ would manifest as controlled deviations from the Kerr multipole hierarchy.
+We use a known stationary vacuum extension of the $q$metric \cite{Toktarbay_2014,Faraji_2022}.
+In prolate spheroidal coordinates $(t,x,y,\phi)$ it can be written in Lewis-Papapetrou form as